 (e) Contempt.
 Failure by any person without adequate excuse to obey a subpoena served upon that person may be deemed a contempt of the court from which the subpoena was issued.
 An adequate cause for failure to obey exists when a subpoena purports to require a nonparty to appear or produce at a place, not within limits provided by subparagraph (c)(3)(A)(ii).

 (f) Procedure where the witness conceals himself or fails to attend.
 If a witness evades a subpoena service or fails to attend after service of a subpoena, the court may issue a warrant to the county’s sheriff to arrest the witness and bring the witness before the court.

 (g) Procedure when the witness is confined in jail.
-If the witness is a prisoner confined in a jail or prison within the state, an order for examination in the prison upon deposition or, in the discretion of the court, for temporary removal and production before the court or officer to be orally examined may be made upon motion, with or without notice, by a justice of the Supreme Court, or by the district court of the county in which the action is pending.
+Suppose the witness is a prisoner confined in a jail or prison within the state.
+In that case, an order for examination in the prison upon deposition or, at the discretion of the court, for temporary removal and production before the court or officer to be orally examined may be made upon motion, with or without notice, by a justice of the Supreme Court, or by the district court of the county in which the action is pending.

 (h) (h) Subpoena unnecessary; when.
 A person present in court or before a judicial officer may be required to testify in the same manner as if they were in attendance upon a subpoena.

 Documents can be faxed at (800) 296-0115, emailed firstname.lastname@example.org, or uploaded to our website.
 We do require prepayment and accept all major credit and debit cards.
 Once payment is processed, your sales receipt is immediately emailed for your records.